gm50x/zen/src/infra/providers/amqp/README.md

 }
 ```

+These setup instructions will help you get started with the AMQP Exchanges module for NestJS.
+By following these steps, you can effectively subscribe to messages and integrate AMQP messaging into your NestJS application or microservice.

 # Decorators

+This package includes several decorators that simplify the process of working with messaging in your controllers.
+These decorators are built on top of Nest's default decorators, providing additional functionality.
+Here's an overview of the most commonly used decorators:

+## @Subscribe

-This package provides the `@Subscribe` decorator to be used within your controllers.
-It's just an alias to Nest's default `@MessagePattern` decorator.
-We do this just to simplify understanding how to provide the routing keys and bind to specific consumers.
+The `@Subscribe` decorator is used to bind a handler method to messages with a specific routing key.
+It acts as an alias to Nest's default `@MessagePattern` decorator but focuses on providing a clear understanding of how to specify routing keys and bind to specific consumers.
+Usage examples include:

-We also provide extra utilities decorators that are built on top of Nest's default createParamDecorator.
-Here's a list of the most used decorators:

-- `@Subscribe('foo.bar')` binds the handler with messages that have the `foo.bar` routing key
+- `@Subscribe('foo.bar')`: Binds the handler to messages with the foo.bar routing key.
-- `@Subscribe('foo.bar', Symbol.for('Consumer1'))` binds the handler with messages that have the `foo.bar` on a specific consumer
+- `@Subscribe('foo.bar', Symbol.for('Consumer1'))`: Binds the handler to messages with the foo.bar routing key on a specific consumer.

+## @Headers

+The `@Headers` decorator allows you to access message headers within your handler methods.
+It can be used in two ways:

-- `@Headers()` injects the entire message headers into the param object
+- `@Headers()`: Injects the entire message headers object into the parameter.
-- `@Headers('only-one')` injects the `only-one` message header into the param object
+- `@Headers('only-one')`: Retrieves a specific message header (in this example, the only-one header) and injects it into the parameter.

+## AttemptCount

-- `@AttemptCount()` injects the current attempt count of the message into the param object, it starts at 1.
+The `@AttemptCount` decorator provides access to the current attempt count of a message within your handler methods.
+The attempt count indicates the number of times the message has been retried, starting from 1.

+## RawMessage

+The `@RawMessage` decorator provides access to the current raw message within your handler methods.
+This can be used to extract any other information from the message like it's fields or properties.

+By utilizing these decorators, you can easily bind handlers to specific routing keys, access message headers, and retrieve the attempt count of messages.
+This enhances the readability and simplicity of your messaging code within your NestJS controllers.

 # Configurations

 ## Retrial Configurations

-You may have noticed that we are using some customized retry configuration in our consumers.
-That is an optional configuration you can provide in order to fine tune the consumption and retrial of events to your needs.
-First, consider that a maximum retrial of 5 means that your handler will execute at most 6 times, not 5.
-That is because we don't consider the first attempt as a retrial, but rather the expected first attempt.
-Then, if your message fails, we try again for a maximum of the configured retrial number.
+In our consumers, you may have noticed that we utilize customized retry configurations.
+These configurations are optional and allow you to fine-tune the consumption and retrial of events according to your specific needs.
+Here are some important points to understand about the retry configurations:

+- Maximum Retrial: When specifying the maximum retrial value, it's essential to note that your handler will execute at most one more time than the specified value.
+For example, if you set the maximum retrial to 5, your handler will execute a total of 6 times.
+This is because we consider the initial attempt as the expected first attempt, not a retrial.
+If the message fails, we will attempt to retry it for a maximum of the configured retrial number.
+This is configured through the `retrial.limit` property.
-Interval between retrials is the number of millis to wait, this interval gets doubled with every attempt to the maximum of the configured maxInterval.
-If none is provided, we'll keep doubling indefinitely.

-## Consuming other exchanges

-In order to consume another exchange we can bind the exchange as follows:
+- Interval Between Retrials: The interval between retrials determines the waiting period in milliseconds before each retry attempt.
+With each subsequent retry, this interval doubles until it reaches the maximum interval specified in the configuration.
+If you do not provide a maximum interval, the doubling will continue indefinitely.
+It is configured through the `retrial.interval` property.

+- Maximum Interval Between Retrials: This is a limit that will prevent doublings beyond this limit and is configured thorugh the `retrial.maxInterval` property.

+To configure these values you can use the following approach:

 ```typescript
 app.connectMicroservice<MicroserviceOptions>({